 Global Archaeology (MA)

-Your focus area, your career profile, and thesis subject determine your specialisation and your eventual area of expertise.
+Your career profile, region focus area, and thesis subject determine your specialisation and your eventual area of expertise.

 Current Issues in the Archaeology of the Frontier Regions of the Roman Empire

-This course explores the impact of technology and expanding horizons, the role of consumers in the distribution of goods and the underlying continuity of religious practices in the final discard of particular artefacts.
-The case studies presented relate to ongoing departmental research, both national and international.
+In this course we will explore the impact of technology and expanding horizons, the role of consumers in the distribution of goods and the underlying continuity of religious practices in the final discard of particular artefacts.

 Neolithisation in the Near East